soug86/Pewlett-Hackard-Analysis/README.md

 ![b.
 Mentorship_Eligibility](Resources/Mentorship_Eligibility.png)
 #### *iv) The current criteria for Mentorship eligibility qualifies 1,500 candidates:*

 The current criteria for mentorship eligibility qualifies only 1,500 candidates which may not be enough for Pewlett-Hackard given that over 70,000 employees would be nearing retirement soon.
-Thus the criteria can be relooked *(e.g. include a wider date range)* into to increase the pool of candidates for Mentorship programme to increase the scope of training and skill-sharing to help Pewlett-Hackard bridge the huge shortfall in latent that it faces due to retirements.
+Thus the criteria can be relooked *(e.g. include a wider date range)* into to increase the pool of candidates for Mentorship programme to increase the scope of training and skill-sharing to help Pewlett-Hackard bridge the huge shortfall in talent that it faces due to retirements.
 ## 3. Summary

 ### a.
 How many roles will need to be filled as the "silver tsunami" begins to make an impact?